-Recommended article: How to Make a Picture Transparent in PowerPoint
+Recommended article: How to Align Shapes, Pictures and Other Objects in PowerPoint

 To move an object and temporarily override "snap to" settings, simply press Alt while dragging the object.
 Ensure that you are dragging the object by a border, not a handle.

-This Alt + drag trick also works in combination with the Control key when dragging so if you press Alt + Control and drag an object, a non-snapping copy of the selected object will be created.
+This Alt + drag trick also works in combination with the Ctrl key when dragging so if you press Alt + Ctrl and drag an object, a non-snapping copy of the selected object will be created.

-If you select an object and then press Control + an arrow key, the object will be nudged in the direction of the arrow and will not snap to grid.
+If you select an object and then press Ctrl + an arrow key, the object will be nudged in the direction of the arrow and will not snap to grid.